Tediore/tendabeli2mqtt/README.md

 # Tenda Beli to MQTT Gateway

 tendabeli2mqtt enables local control of your Tenda Beli smart plugs/switches via MQTT.
 It supports Home Assistant MQTT discovery for easy integration.
 Supports multiple Tenda Beli devices.
-Not sure if anyone would actually be interested in this, but I do this stuff for fun anyway.
+Not sure if anyone would actually be interested in this (personally, I prefer devices that can be flashed with Tasmota), but I do this stuff for fun anyway.

 Special thanks to nohous for reverse engineering these devices' local protocol (https://github.com/nohous/tenda-beli).